 Subject to any contrary statement on material elsewhere on this website, and except for the ABCB Logo, which must only be used in accordance with the terms on the It’s an Honour website, this organisation's logo and any material protected by a trade mark, you may download, display, print and reproduce the material in unaltered form only (retaining this notice, and any headers and footers) for your personal, non-commercial use or use within your organisation for non-commercial purposes.
 You may distribute any copies of downloaded material in unaltered, complete form only (retaining this notice, and any headers and footers).

 Apart from permitted uses under the Copyright Act 1968, and those explicitly granted above, all other rights are reserved.

 Wherever a third party holds copyright in material presented on this website, the copyright remains with that party.
 Their permission may be required to use the material.

-You may link to the ABCB's home page http://www.abcb.gov.au from your site.
-Requests for additional access to material that is ABCB or Commonwealth copyright and managed by the ABCB should be addressed to email@example.com.
+You may link to the ABCB's home page, http://www.abcb.gov.au, from your site.
+Requests for additional access to material that is ABCB or Commonwealth copyright and managed by the ABCB should be submitted using the online enquiry form.